alexisvincent/oss-ideas/ci.md

 ## Core Concepts

 ### Tasks
-Tasks are containers (consider a task being a set of containers with a 'primary' container) and the smallest unit of work, they represent some thing that needs to be done.
+A tasks is a set of containers, containing a primary container, and the smallest unit of work, they represent some thing that needs to be done.
 They can also be thought of as functions.

 Tasks yield a directory (its output) of files.
 Tasks can also specify dependencies on other tasks (function input), the 'output' directories of these dependencies will be mounted in to the container.